-The Cosmetology operator program is a one-year and 8 weeks certificate of completion consisting of 1500 training hours.
+The Cosmetology operator program is a one-year + 8 weeks (42 credit hour) certificate of completion program (1500 clock hours).
 The program focuses on hairstyling, manicures, facials, and skin care.
 A Cosmetologist specializes in the styling of hair, including cutting and chemical services such as relaxers, texturizers, perms, and color, as well as restorative treatments.
 Students will learn about salon development to help with the business management of their practice.
 Courses are available at the Vernon campus and Century City Center.
 Upon successful completion of the program, graduates will be eligible to take the examination prescribed by the State Licensing agency to become a Licensed Cosmetologist.